kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_ReleaseNotes.md

 ## SDK 3.0.0

 * Smartads, an integrated QoS solution for statistics on ad video quality, has been added to the solution
-* Live DRM support has been added to the solution
+* Live DRM Support – Kaltura’s Mobile SDKs now support encrypted live streams, including Google Widevine for Android